LonelyCen/Chroma-Environments/Environments/BTS Plat/README.md

 <img src="https://github.com/LonelyCen/Lonelys-Environments/blob/main/Environments/BTS%20Plat/Witch%20Example.png">

 # How to use
 Most of the lights remain the same as origional BTS, with some modifications.
 The center beam is inner ring ID 5 (or 9, 10, 11, 12 in extended ID mode).
-Everything else remains default.
+The logo is removed, but you can use it to create a bloom effect on the cubes and the side rings (ID's for the center light are default).